anilzeybek/rod-maneuvering/README.md

 # Rod Maneuvering with Prioritized Sweeping
-Lua implementation is based on Sutton & Barto Book: "Reinforcement Learning: An Introduction"
+Python implementation is based on Sutton & Barto Book: "Reinforcement Learning: An Introduction"

 ## Usage